 Most areas have an organised domestic waste collection service.
 If you decide not to use an organised waste collection service, you can dispose of much of your own domestic waste by recycling and home composting.
 You can also use civic amenity centres or landfill sites.

+The annual Anti Litter Challenge showcases the energy and dedication of the local communities in Cork County, and is a prime example of what can be achieved by a partnership approach between the Council and the Community.
+The objectives of the competition are to reduce litter pollution in the county as a whole and to encourage community solutions to the litter pollution.
 As our local communities are the lifeblood of this competition, Cork County Council is always interested in hearing from communities who have not participated previously, or who have taken a break from the competition and would like to take part again.

 The Pride in Our Community Competition continues to encourage communities to showcase the best of their area by developing sustainable amenities that benefit the entire community.
 The competition, which is organised by Cork County Federation Muintir na Tire, in conjunction with Cork County Council, continues to go from strength to strength.